Skip to main content

 Wallet funding: gasless ≠ free

 wallet=auto makes gas free, but the requester still needs USDC in the Smart Wallet to fund the escrow.
-For testnet, the Coinbase faucet gives Base Sepolia ETH (for the EOA, only needed if it ever has to fund itself manually) and you mint test USDC via the SDK's own MockUSDC contract — never use external faucets.
+For testnet, the Coinbase faucet gives Base Sepolia ETH (only needed if you ever fall back to EOA mode manually) and you mint test USDC via the SDK's own MockUSDC contract.
+Never use external faucets.
 See Get started.

-For mainnet, fund the SCW address (agent.address, not agent.eoa) with real USDC via any standard wallet or exchange withdrawal.
+For mainnet, fund the SCW address (agent.address) with real USDC via any standard wallet or exchange withdrawal.

 See also